Our Longstanding Commitment

 Our Farming and Food Production Philosophy and Practices

-We use management practices to promote soil life and healthy systems from the ground up; systems that are based on those that nature illustrates for us.
-In keeping with this imitation of natural cycles, we strive to understand and work within the natural limits and capacity of the land.
+We use management practices to promote soil life and healthy systems from the ground up; systems that are based on the regenerative cycles that nature illustrates for us.
+In keeping with this imitation of natural cycles, we strive to understand and work within the natural limits and capacities of the land itself.

 We keep animals out-of-doors on pasture and in woodlands, and rotate pastures frequently.
 Cows, and sheep are never fed grain but are on pasture eating grass.
 In the winter, cows, sheep and pigs are fed hay from our own fields and from other local farmers.
 Pigs, chickens, turkeys, and geese are fed certified organic whole grains grown in the northeast.
 The humane treatment of animals throughout their lives is a priority.
 Our animals are slaughtered in a small, local, farm-family owned and operated, certified “Animal Welfare Approved” humane facility.

-We grow vegetables in plots where we copiously use mulches and compost to build soil health and to collect, conserve and recycle water and nutrients.
-We do not routinely use irrigation.
-Our vegetable plots are rotated so that each plot is fallow for two out of three years.
+We grow vegetables in plots copiously mulched and composted to build soil health, flora and fauna that in turn maximizes the conservation and recycling of water and nutrients.
+We do not routinely use irrigation (because the habitual use of irrigation depletes wide range of natural resources).
+Our vegetable plots are rotated so that each plot is fallow for two out of three years to allow regeneration of soil life.

 We have committed to raise exclusively heritage breed animals and heirloom vegetables.
 For thousands of generations they have been selected for genetic traits that give them superior ability to be resilient and thrive in management schemes (like ours) that did/do not rely on toxic chemical inputs.